|Nutritional Guidelines (per serving)|

 This simple and healthy dish inspired by Indian and Thai cuisines simmers vegetables in a coconut milk curry.
 It has a unique flavor combination that's not exactly traditional to either cuisine.
 Just about any veggies will do in this recipe; try adding spinach to get your greens or baby corn for an unexpected twist.

-In this vegetarian, vegan and gluten-free version of the recipe, a mixture of vegetables, including cauliflower, green beans, carrots, and zucchini are simmered in a coconut milk curry sauce made from onion, garlic, fresh ginger, green chili and plenty of Indian spices, including turmeric, coriander, and curry.
+In this vegetarian, vegan and gluten-free recipe, a mixture of vegetables, including cauliflower, green beans, carrots, and zucchini are simmered in a coconut milk curry sauce made from onion, garlic, fresh ginger, green chili and plenty of Indian spices, including turmeric, coriander, and curry.

 - 1 onion (chopped)